Skip to main content

 No. Parking costs aren't included (although not all properties charge for parking).

-Does National Trust offer free passes at other times of the year?
+Does the National Trust offer free passes at other times of the year?

 Yes.
-Free passes by Reach plc newspapers occur frequently (most recently in August 2025).
+Free passes from Reach plc newspapers occur frequently (most recently in September 2025 and January 2026).

 Are there any other ways to enjoy a free family day out in the UK?